danielrichman/python-ucam-webauth/README.md

 # python-raven - Ucam-webauth and Raven application agent in Python

+This branch (m2crypto) contains a version that uses M2Crypto instead of building an external C module, for those that would prefer it.
+It therefore does not support Python3.

 ## Python dependencies

   - M2Crypto (`apt-get install python-m2crypto`; far easier than via pip)